 We Make Decisions Irrationally & Rationalize Afterwards

-When you are under attack, don’t answer to the attack, but move the fight to a universal issue that everyone can relate and agree to.
+When you are under attack, don’t answer to the attack, but move the fight to a universal issue that everyone can relate to and agree to.

 We’re not perfect.
 Phones aren’t perfect.
 We want to make all our users happy.